The UK's deliberate regulatory choice

 ICO: UK GDPR and AI

 The Information Commissioner's Office is the most active UK regulator in AI governance, both because UK GDPR applies broadly to AI systems processing personal data and because the ICO has invested significantly in developing AI-specific guidance.
-The ICO's Explaining Decisions Made with AI guidance — developed in partnership with the Alan Turing Institute — addresses the UK GDPR's Article 22 requirements for automated decision-making, providing practical guidance on what meaningful explanation looks like in AI contexts.
+The ICO's Explaining Decisions Made with AI guidance, developed in partnership with the Alan Turing Institute, addresses automated decision-making in AI contexts and provides practical guidance on what meaningful explanation looks like.
+The ICO itself is also changing shape, under the Data (Use and Access) Act 2025, the single Information Commissioner role is being replaced by a board led body corporate, the Information Commission, with a Chair, a chief executive and non-executive directors.
+This governance transition is being phased in through 2026 and does not itself change the substantive guidance discussed below.

 FCA: AI in financial services

 The Financial Conduct Authority has engaged extensively with AI governance in financial services.
-The FCA's 2022 joint discussion paper with the Bank of England, Prudential Regulation Authority, and Payment Systems Regulator on AI and machine learning identified the key governance challenges and signalled regulatory expectations.
-The FCA's Consumer Duty (effective 2023) creates obligations for good consumer outcomes that interact directly with AI governance — AI-driven systems that lead to poor consumer outcomes, through design or error, are a Consumer Duty concern regardless of whether they were AI-driven.
+The FCA's 2022 joint discussion paper DP5/22 with the Bank of England and the Prudential Regulation Authority on AI and machine learning identified the key governance challenges and signalled regulatory expectations.
+The FCA's Consumer Duty (effective 2023) creates obligations for good consumer outcomes that interact directly with AI governance, AI-driven systems that lead to poor consumer outcomes, through design or error, are a Consumer Duty concern regardless of whether they were AI-driven.

 The FCA has been pragmatic about AI adoption in financial services, recognising its potential for beneficial outcomes alongside governance risks.
-Its approach has been to engage with industry on AI governance through initiatives like the Digital Sandbox and regulatory sandbox, while making clear that existing regulatory obligations apply to AI as to other means of delivering financial services.
+Its approach has been to engage with industry through its AI Lab, launched in October 2024, whose Supercharged Sandbox gives firms GPU compute, enriched datasets and expert support to test AI use cases, run with NVIDIA and, for its second 2026 cohort, with Anthropic, alongside the FCA's existing digital and regulatory sandboxes, while making clear that existing regulatory obligations apply to AI as to other means of delivering financial services.

 The EU AI Act problem for UK organisations

 One consequence of Brexit that UK organisations sometimes underestimate is the EU AI Act's extraterritorial reach.
 The Act applies to providers who place AI systems on the EU market or put them into service in the EU, operators who use AI systems in the EU, providers and operators outside the EU where the output of their AI system is used in the EU.
-UK organisations with EU customers are within scope of the EU AI Act regardless of the UK's own regulatory approach.
+UK organisations are within scope on those tests regardless of the UK's own regulatory approach.
 This means that while UK-based organisations are not subject to UK AI legislation, they may simultaneously be subject to EU AI Act obligations for their EU-facing activities.
-Managing this dual environment — UK GDPR and ICO for domestic activities, EU AI Act for EU-facing activities — is the practical governance challenge for many UK organisations.
+Managing this dual environment, UK GDPR and ICO for domestic activities, EU AI Act for EU-facing activities, is the practical governance challenge for many UK organisations.